MatteoPardi/Entropy-FFA/Methods.md

 For FFA models, model selection is performed on *weight decay* $\lambda$, while for FFA+Entropy models on ($\lambda, T, s$), where $T$ is the *temperature* and $s$ the *kernel scale*.
 For details about ranges of hyperparameters explored, please refer to the jupyter notebooks dedicated to the experiments.

 A simple hold-out training/validation is used.
 For each set of hyperparameters explored, accuracy's mean and std over $N_\mathrm{trials}$ trials is computed, and the final model is the one with greater mean accuracy.
-In double moon and noisy double moon experiments, we set $N_\mathrm{trials} = 3$ (trainings are fast, we can afford it), while in MNIST $N_\mathrm{trials} = 1$.
+In double moon and noisy double moon experiments we set $N_\mathrm{trials} = 3$ (trainings are fast, we can afford it), while in MNIST $N_\mathrm{trials} = 1$.

 ## Model Assessment